For Whom the Bell Tolls: Critical reception and impact

-On November 5, 2019, the BBC News listed For Whom the Bell Tolls on its list of the 100 most inspiring novels.
+On November 5, 2019, BBC News listed For Whom the Bell Tolls on its list of the 100 most inspiring novels.

 Censorship

 In 1940, For Whom the Bell Tolls was declared non-mailable by the U.S. Post Office.

 In 1973, the book was banned in Turkey because the book included "propaganda unfavorable to the state."
 On February 21 of that year, eleven Turkish book publishers and eight booksellers "went on trial before an Istanbul martial law tribunal on charges of publishing, possessing, and selling books in violation of an order of the Istanbul martial law command.
 They faced possible sentences of between one month's and six months’ imprisonment and the confiscation of their books."

 Language

 Since its publication, the prose style and dialogue in Hemingway's novel have been the source of negative critical reaction.
 For example, Edmund Wilson, in a tepid review, noted the encumbrance of "a strange atmosphere of literary medievalism" in the relationship between Robert Jordan and Maria.